sacms/File-Host/readme.txt

 First you can edit process.php line no 10

-Modify "Shakib Ahmed" to "Your Name"
+Modify "Example" to "Your Name"

 &